slave-blocker/voider/README.md

 special thanks to Andreas Hein !

-a do nation is the best nation !
+A do nation is the best nation !

 **BTC** :